 The programme of international contemporary art will open in May 2018 and continue through the summer.
 Some works are specially commissioned for Groundwork and the programme will also include exceptional existing works by celebrated international artists, sited in non-gallery locations.
 The programme has an emphasis on moving image, sound and action and will provide opportunities to experience outstanding works of art that have particular relevance in the context of Cornwall’s social, industrial, scientific and cultural history.

 The programme supports creative education for young people through collaborations with FE and HE institutions, especially Cornwall College, Falmouth University and Helston Community College.
 Groundwork provides opportunities for encounters with the work of internationally recognised artists, curators and producers – including explorations of place and a research-based and ideas-led approach to art practice – with particular initiatives tailored to the specific interests of the participating institutions.
-As the programme develops it will offer internships and work experience and provide a volunteer programme, supported by training and social events.
+As the programme develops it will offer work experience and provide a volunteer programme, supported by training and social events.

 Groundwork also offers professional development sessions for arts professionals in Cornwall, with talks and discussions led by visiting curators, producers, educators and arts professionals.